Thundermaker300/RoundReports/README.md

  ### addremark / remark
  Permission: rr.remark
  Adds a remark to the report.
 Can be used to specify event rounds & etc.

+## Note on DNT Players
+Players with Do Not Track enabled will never have their username present on reports.
+How their stats are handled is based on the `ExcludeDNTUsers` config.
+If this config is set to `true`, no stats at all will be recorded except for kill logs (in which case their name will be removed).
+If this config is set to `false`, their stats will still be included but their name will be removed.
+Do Not Track players will never be included in the MVP statistics, regardless of this setting's value.

 ## MVP Statistic Info
 MVP is calculated by granting players points for specific actions.
 These points can also be taken away by other actions.
 There are two separate point systems, and as such two separate MVPs: One for SCPs, and one for humans.
 Full list of actions and the points they grant or remove below.
 (Configurable: Coming soon)